This proposal (along with its smaller sister records proposal) covers a

 List matcher

-with the right length and destructures their
+Matches objects of type List with the right length and destructures their

 elements.

-element in order to match suffixes or ignore extraelements.
+elements.
 Allow capturing the rest in a variable.

 Map matcher

-Matches objects of type Map
+Matches objects of type Map and destructures their entries.

 If it is a compile-time error if any of the entry key expressions are not